OIDC SSO

 3. Configure the client information in the OIDC Client configuration screen.

-4. Check Enable Access Token Parsing to parse access tokens when performing OIDC Client Configuration.
+4. Check Enable Access Token Parsing to parse access tokens when performing Runtime Configuration of Your IdP at Your App.

 5. Select the appropriate microflow to parse the access token as described in the relevant section below.
 If you have added a new microflow, you will need to refresh the module containing your microflow as described in Installing Mx Model Reflection.

-To parse of SAM access tokens you need to do the following when performing OIDC Client Configuration:
+To parse of SAM access tokens you need to do the following when performing Runtime Configuration of Your IdP at Your App:

 1. Select OIDC.Default_SAM_TokenProcessing_CustomATP as the custom AccessToken processing microflow.